brandoncwk/brandoncwk/README.md

 ### Hi there 👋
 I'm Brandon!
 I decided to pivot into tech because there's always something exciting and fulfilling to do.
-Currently, I'm doing a CS degree at Sunway University, and everyday, I am affired that going back to school was the best decision I've made for myself in years!
+Currently, I'm doing a CS degree at Sunway University, and everyday, I am affirmed that going back to school was the best decision I've made for myself in years!
 In my spare time, I make an effort to involve myself in as many learning opportunites as possible before I graduate.

 - 🔭 I’m currently working on: internship prep and populating my GitHub (Stay tuned!) 😛
 - 🌱 I’m currently learning: Arduino programming, data mining fundamentals and image processing